WE DON’T SELL AUTO PARTS!

 Pro Tips To Prepare For The Sale

-- Clear out personal belongings: Look under the seats, in seat pockets and in the glove box.
-It is a relatively easy act to forget a pair of sunglasses or charging cable or even the old registration papers with your home address on them.
+• Clear out personal belongings: Look under the seats, in seat pockets, and in the glove box.
+It is a relatively easy act to forget a pair of sunglasses or a charging cable, or even the old registration papers with your home address on them.

 Also Read: How to Prepare a Scrap Car for Selling to a Salvage Yard?